fpoirotte/save-editor-AGB-AY5E/docs/TechnicalDetails.md

 ## Duelist statistics

-Statistics about each duelist are stored as a series of 32-bit values where the bits are used as follows:
+Statistics about each duelist are stored as a series of 32-bit values where the bits for each value are used as follows:

 * bits 0-10: number of duels won against that duelist
 * bits 11-21: number of duels drawn against that duelist